kkoschmieder/js-calculator/README.md

-# js-calculator
+# JavaScript Calculator

- Simple js calculator
+Basic calculator created in JavaScript using mathjs library